lyurica/lyurica/README.md

 Data Scientist | Teacher
 ------------------------

 I am an A.P. math teacher and current graduate student studying data science at UC Berkeley with 11+ years of professional experience in education and analytical positions.
-I am a highly motivated individual who can apply newly acquired programming and machine learning techniques combined with practical experience to better understand problems, propose novel ideas, and deliver effective solutions.
+I am a highly motivated individual who can apply programming and machine learning techniques combined with practical experience to help organizations better understand problems, propose novel ideas, and deliver effective solutions.
 I possess a lifelong learner mentality and a personal passion for improving society through data science and education.
-I am a goal-oriented individual who works effectively with cross-functional stakeholders.
+I am a goal-oriented individual who works highly effectively with cross-functional stakeholders.

 * 🌍  I'm based in Los Angeles
-* 🧠  I'm learning AWS| NoSQL
+* 🧠  I'm learning Kubernetes| PyTorch |Apache Spark
 * 🤝  I'm open to collaborating on novel applications of AI & machine learning for education.
 * ⚡  Love family, food, coffee, fitness.